Modern School Gets Modern GSI Solutions

 Several years ago, leaders of the New Orleans Charter Science & Mathematics High School said they needed a new campus.
 Officials have now cut the ribbon on a $27.5 million building in the city’s medical and biosciences corridor.
 The three-story, 129,716-square-foot building has the capacity for 750 high school students and comes equipped with an outdoor learning space, science laboratories, visual art labs, advanced tech classrooms and a media center.
-Green Infrastructure was included in the design of the outdoor space, including permeable pavement and high performance biofiltration with expanded underground storage.
+Green Stormwater Infrastructure (GSI) was included in the design of the outdoor space, including permeable concrete pavers and high performance biofiltration with expanded, modular underground detention.

 The front lawn was the ideal location to place two high performance biofiltration systems, known as FocalPoint.
 The flexibility of the system allowed the civil engineer, Duplantis Design Group (DDG), to expand the underdrain to promote infiltration, while minimizing the surface footprint.
 The underdrain is comprised of R-Tanks, which are modular units that have a 95% void capacity.
 The addition of the biofiltration systems provided a unique solution for the design team.
 Rather than tying the rooftop downspouts directly to the underground drainage, the gutters are disconnected at the surface.
 Stormwater runoff from the rooftop splashes down at the surface and meanders its way to the biofiltration systems.
 After the runoff gets filtered through mulch, plant roots, and engineered soil, it drains into the R-Tank underdrain that extends beyond the footprint of the biofiltration system.
 The additional footprint and storage capacity provide time and space for water to soak into the native soil before it enters the city storm sewer.